jlegatheaux/RC2020-assignments/assignment-3/README.md

 In this simple example the client creates a TCP Socket by connectiong it to the server TCP Socket; the server Socket is identified by the server address and the socket port.
 Then, the client reads lines from its console and sends them to the server.
 The server reads the bytes sent by the client and echoes them back to the client.

 ### Java Server Code
-The code of the server (**EchoServer.java**) is very simple.
+The code of the server **EchoServer.java**(exemplo1/EchoServer.java) is very simple.
 It just creates a Socket to accept incoming connections in the previously agreed port.
 Then it accepts client request to establish a connection.
 ```
 import java.io.* ;
 import java.net.* ;